csiro-hydroinformatics/efts-io/docs/netcdf_for_water_forecasting.md

 Metadata is stored in netCDF format as attributes.
 Attributes can be defined as global, applying to the whole data set, or defined as specific to a variable.
 For instance, the origin of a variable (e.g. Rain gauge) may be stored specifically for that variable, whereas the agency responsible for the data set may be stored as a global attribute.

-## Version

-This is the second version of this specification.

 ## Schematic

 The netCDF specification has been inspired by the Deltares NETCDF-CF_TIMESERIES structure for compatibilities purposes.